Welcome. Peace and All Good, Pace e Bene!

 During the course of events, as things unfold, I and with hope, others, will share much about the nature of Eremitical Life.
 But because this is only the first post besides the About post, written recently, instead of getting too detailed, allow me to share from the heart.

-As a private vowed Franciscan monk, my best kept secret during most of my life so far was that my deepest commitment is to Jesus and Mary of Nazareth.
+As a private vowed brother of Mary’s least and smallest, my best kept secret during most of my life so far was that my deepest commitment is to Jesus and Mary of Nazareth.
 In the past, in the west and around the world, people often took private vows and lived their lives and sense of commitment to spiritual values.
 These approaches came through actions, works, jobs, and relationships.
 Private vows are just that, private.

 The ‘private’ needs to be understood not so much in the modern sense of privacy, and private space, but of one’s place within the social order.
 Imagine a world where all of society is Christian and the one Church, the Catholic Church, governs society.
 As much as people critique that world, the more one studies life under the rule of the Church, the more likelihood of a Christian ethic in society, and the more likelihood of pockets of compassion, kindness, and self-emptying behaviour, including, necessarily, by contrast to times when these qualities were least demonstrated.
 By comparison to the fragmented world of today, steeped in secular ideology and philosophy, where often violence and even worse, indifference to others is the norm rather than the exception, take your pick… I would choose a world guided by ethical and moral values that arise from deep cultural and spiritual foundations.

 In the original western and eastern Christian social order, private then means not publicly recognised under Church authority and law.
 Recognition has two elements, as there are times when we can see an informal acknowledgement on the part of a bishop.
 Then there is a more formal process that is pubic, from the front of the Church, as it were, and that exists under Canon Law.